KrickLogan/RobotArmLocalization/README.md

 ## TrainingSrc/Utilities

-Coco utilities for training were obtained from the following tutorial: https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html
+Coco utilities for training the model were obtained from the following tutorial: https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html

 ## Requirements